Working with Interactive Reports

 registry statistics table

 Each of these may be downloaded.
-Click on a chart or table, then click the Download button and select Data or Crosstab.
+Click just above a chart or table, then click the Download button and select Crosstab.

 Highlighting and Details